-There are two scheduled domestic carries in Fiji, Fiji Airways and Northern Air, both offering regular flights between Fiji’s most populated islands.
+There are two scheduled domestic carriers in Fiji, both offering regular flights between Fiji’s most populated islands.
 Learn more about these flights in The Complete Guide to Flights in Fiji.

 Charter flights via fixed-wing, seaplane and helicopter aircraft are available in Fiji to take passengers between Fiji’s island groups, particularly Viti Levu and the Mamanuca, Yasawa, Vanua Levu, Taveuni and Kadavu.
 Find out more in Where to Hire a Plane or Seaplane in Fiji and Where to Hire a Helicopter in Fiji.

 High-speed catamaran ferries service the Mamanuca and Yasawa Islands from Port Denarau in Viti Levu, while the slower passenger, vehicle and cargo ferries run from Suva in Viti Levu to the Lomaiviti Islands, Vanua Levu, Taveuni and Kadavu.
 Find out more in The Guide to Travelling in Fiji by Ferry.

 Rental cars are available in Viti Levu, Vanua Levu and Taveuni.
 Learn more about hiring a car in The Guide to Renting a Car in Fiji.